IMAPS Nordic Officers

 Dr. Rajan Ambat is currently Professor of Corrosion and Surface Engineering at Division of Materials and Surface Engineering, Department of Mechanical Engineering, Technical University of Denmark.
 He is also the Manager for the Centre for Electronic Corrosion (CELCORR) and CreCon Industrial Consortium on climatic reliability of electronics at DTU and Research Manager for the Corrosion node of Danish Hydrocarbon Research and Technology Centre.
 Key research activity in his group is on humidity robustness of electronics focussing on understanding the effect at component, PCBA, and Systems level, elucidating failure mechanisms, controlling parameters and models, and intrinsic and extrinsic methods to improve reliability.
 Presently he is also the Chairman for the Working Party on Corrosion reliability of electronic devices under European Federation of Corrosion.
 He is part of the editorial board for various corrosion and electrochemistry journals and held visiting professorship and other academic positions/responsibilities in many universities.
 Presently he is Honorary Professor of Amity University, India.
 He has published more than 250 scientific papers, patents, and other contributions.

 Hoang-Vu Nguyen (Vu) has served as a Board member of IMAPS Nordic since 2023.
-Vu is currently an Associate Professor at Department of Microsystems, University of South-Eastern Norway.
-He also holds a part-time position as a consultant for advanced technology development at GE Vingmed Ultrasound in Norway.
+He is currently an Associate Professor at Department of Microsystems, University of South-Eastern Norway.
 Vu has a background in electronics and microsystems, with emphasis on packaging technologies, M.Sc. in microsystem technology from Vestfold University College (Norway), and Ph.D. in micro- and nanotechnologies from University of Oslo (Norway).